 In 2017, we focused on the level of discourse and theory, and thus on the level of observation.
 We assume that in these times of transformation, discourses and theories do not only portray ongoing change.
 Rather, they contribute to shaping the digital society by setting priorities, providing explanations and politicising issues.
-Against this background, we have launched the high-profile lecture series Making Sense of the Digital Society (included in HIIC's magazine encore 2017, p.
+Against this background, we have launched the high-profile lecture series Making Sense of the Digital Society (see below), started a series of articles, How Metaphors Shape the Digital Society (included in HIIG's magazine encore 2017, p.
 8), and submitted a collaborative research proposal to the German Federal Ministry of Education and Research (BMBF) titled AI in context.
 AI-based decisions in content moderation and disaster management on platforms, which includes an analysis of public discourses on artificial intelligence.